fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/data-engine/data-source-data-engine.md

 In the above command:

 - `connectionstring` is the connection string.
 - `sourcetype` is the type of data source you want DataEngine to fetch the data from.
-It is an enum of type DataBaseClass.SourceType.
+It is an enum of type `DataBaseClass.SourceType`.
 It can take the values of `TABLE`, `VIEW`, or `QUERY`.
 - `sourcename` is the name of the data source.
 If you want the DataEngine to use a table or a view as the source, provide the name of the respective table/view.
 If you want to use the result of a query as the source, provide the query string.

 ## CSV File